Jimbaran, Indonesia Guide

 Best Time to Visit

-The best time to visit Jimbaran is during the dry season, which runs from April to October.
-During this period, you can expect sunny skies, low humidity, and pleasant temperatures.
-The shoulder months of April, May, September, and October offer a good balance of pleasant weather and fewer crowds.
-The wet season, from November to March, can bring heavy rainfall and higher humidity, although it rarely rains all day.
+The best time to visit Jimbaran is during the dry season, which runs from **May to September**.
+During these months, you can expect sunny skies, low humidity, and pleasant temperatures.
+The shoulder seasons of April and October can also be good, with slightly higher humidity but still plenty of sunshine.
+Avoid the rainy season (November to March) if you prefer dry weather, as you can expect frequent downpours and higher humidity.

 Transportation